madmann91/bvh/README.md

 Additionally, the BVH structure can be further improved by running post-build optimizations.

- - `bvh::ParallelReinsertionOptimization<Bvh>`: This optimization tries to re-insert BVH nodes in a way that minimizes the SAH (see _Parallel Reinsertion for Bounding Volume Hierarchy Optimization_, by D. Meister and J. Bittner).
+ - `bvh::ParallelReinsertionOptimization`: An optimization that tries to re-insert BVH nodes in a way that minimizes the SAH (see _Parallel Reinsertion for Bounding Volume Hierarchy Optimization_, by D. Meister and J. Bittner).
 This can lead up to a 20% improvement in trace performance, at the cost of longer build times.